mstksg/inCode/copy/entries/typed-sm-lc-1.md

 [pdn]: https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/

 Thinking about it again...no.
 There is no other choice.
-We CANNOT allow invalid domain terms to be constructable.
+We CANNOT allow invalid domain terms to be constructible.
 If we have the ability to do better, we MUST.
 With great power comes great responsibility.
 And if we compromise here, how can we trust ourselves not to compromise when it really matters?

 One must imagine the stubborn typer happy.

+In Part 2, we'll use our new EDSL to specify visualizable state machines and programs within Haskell that are type-checked to be correct, and what it looks like to actually _use_ these within Haskell.
+And in Part 3, we'll start "compiling" them to different language targets and different backends, with the assurance that our generated programs are all synchronized and self-consistent.